USEPA/useeio-widgets/charts/charts.md

 `npm -v` on the command line which should give you the respective version of these tools).

 The first step is to install the build tools and dependencies.
-Use <code>cd useeio-widgets</code> if you are working with a direct fork.
+Note: Use <code>cd useeio-widgets</code> instead if you are working with a direct fork.

 ```
 cd io